Casinomeister’s Philosophy and Mission Statement

 Dependability: Players need to know that the casino operation will be responsive and react positively to any issues.
 Players need to be assured that the casino operation will be there tomorrow.

 Communicative: The casino must not be set up in a black hole.
-They need to responsive to players’ comments, questions and problems.
+They need to be responsive to players’ comments, questions, and problems.